Wirecloud/wirecloud/docs/installation_guide.md

 ### Integration with the IdM GE

-Create a new Application using the IdM server that is going to be linked (for example: `https://account.lab.fiware.org`).
+The first thing to take into account is that this version of WireCloud is compatible with KeyRock v6 and KeyRock v7.
+To enable this integration, the first step is creating a new Application using the IdM server that is going to be used (for example: `https://account.lab.fiware.org`).
 See the [KeyRock's User and Programmers Guide] for more information about how to create such an Application.
 Redirect URI must be: `http(s)://${wirecloud_server}/complete/fiware/`.
 Take note of the *Client ID* and the *Client Secret* values (those values are available in the Application details page, inside the *OAuth2 Credentials* section) as they are going to be used later.

 On the WireCloud instance: